 Questions and Answers

-Copytrack searches all over the world for your images and also offers the post-licensing of your images worldwide.
+Copytrack searches all over the world for your images and offers the image post-licensing worldwide.
 If there is no agreement with the infringer, we can enforce your rights in many countries.

 No!
 Copytrack is free of charge for you.
-Only in the case of success, we receive a success commission.
+We take a commission only in the case of success.

-Normally you will receive 70% of the license fee or compensation.
-For more detailed information please visit the menu item “Pricing”.
+Typically you will receive 70% of the license fee or compensation.
+For more detailed information please visit our Pricing page.

-Our innovative technology allows us to search the Internet for your images efficiently and completely automatically and to evaluate the hits.
+Our innovative technology allows us to search the internet for your images efficiently and automatically to evaluate hits.
 Therefore, we can offer our service to you risk-free.

 We finance ourselves exclusively through the successful enforcement of your image rights.
-Only in the event of success, Copytrack receives a commission.
+Only in the event of success will Copytrack receive a commission.

 We use several state-of-the-art technologies for our reverse image search, such as Artificial Intelligence and Big Data.

-Our new image matching software not only uses the metadata of a photo, but even compares the images at the pixel level.
+Our new image-matching software uses not only the metadata of a photo but compares the images at the pixel level.
 This enables us to find even duplicated photographs or modified images.

 In order to make your search for illegally used images as effective as possible, we recommend that you only upload images that you have already sold for online use – or that are freely accessible online.

 The Copytrack Image Search is designed to find even slightly modified versions of your images.
-Collages, retouched, cropped or color-matched images can also be found using the original.
+Collaged, retouched, cropped or color-matched images can also be found using the original.